DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 As soon as all of our forces will enter its grounds, it is likely that we'll get discovered.
 Before we'll be able to reach the palace, our way will be blocked..."

-"We can attack from underground." _TL Note:_ Fairin says
+"We can attack from underground." _TL Note:_ Farin says

-"...Fairin?"
+"...Farin?"

 Before her dumbfounded master, female bodyguard quickly moved towards round table.
 She pointed towards enlarged map of Urza Federation.